logsem/iris-tini/README.md

 Run `make -jN` to build the full development, where `N` is the number of your CPU cores.

+Generate the Coqdoc HTML overview of the development by running `make html`.

 ## Modal Weakest Precondition Theory (HTML)
 The *Modal Weakest Precondition* theory is in our Coq formalization called *If-Convergent* (IC).